juju/charmstore/docs/API.md

 	// MaxParts holds the maximum number of parts.
 	MaxParts int
 }

+type Parts struct {
+	Parts []Part
+}

+type Part struct {
+	// Offset holds the offset relative to the start of the upload.
+	Offset int64
+	// Hash holds the SHA384 hash of the part.
+	Hash string
+	// Size holds the size of the part.
+	Size int64
+	// Complete holds whether the part has been
+	// successfully uploaded.
+	Complete bool
+}
 ```

 Once an upload has been started, all its parts should be uploaded